CityMind-Lab/NeurIPS24-Terra/README.md

 ## 📰 News

+- _2025/9/30_: Feel free to check out and follow our work on the test-time computing (TTC) phase of spatio-temporal models published at [NeurIPS 2025 (Spotlight)](https://arxiv.org/pdf/2506.00635) (fully open source [Link](https://github.com/Onedean/ST-TTC))!

-- _2025/6/8_: Feel free to check out and follow our work on the supervised fine-tuning (SFT) phase of spatio-temporal models published at [ICLR2025](https://arxiv.org/abs/2410.12593) (fully open source [Link](https://github.com/Onedean/EAC))!
+- _2025/6/8_: Feel free to check out and follow our work on the supervised fine-tuning (SFT) phase of spatio-temporal models published at [ICLR 2025](https://arxiv.org/abs/2410.12593) (fully open source [Link](https://github.com/Onedean/EAC))!

 - _2025/6/8_: The dataset migration is complete (see new link)!